 Confronting Extremism through Community, Thriving and Wellness

 Reflections during the COVID-19 crisis and impacts of the pandemic underscore the fact that diversity, equity and inclusion efforts lost ground as the country addressed more obvious life-and-death issues associated with the pandemic.
-The current call requests proposals from UCI student resource directors and Senate faculty no later than June 24 to pilot or build further synergy through evidence-based strategies in ways that rebuild, reframe and transform our members, institutions and communities for inclusive excellence.
+The initiative for "Confronting Extremism through Community, Thriving and Wellness" encourages student resource directors and Senate faculty to pilot or build further synergy through evidence-based strategies in ways that rebuild, reframe and transform our members, institutions and communities for inclusive excellence.

 Office of Inclusive Excellence Confronting Extremism Program Call for Senate Faculty and Student Resource Center Proposals: Confronting Extremism through Community, Thriving and Wellness

 The Confronting Extremism Program in the Office of Inclusive Excellence solicits proposals to develop measurable change in communities and climates while confronting extremist ideologies, actions and histories.
 As a campus, we seek to create a community where all expect equity, support diversity, practice inclusion, and honor free speech.
-Submissions to this Call for Proposals for Confronting Extremism through Community, Thriving and Wellness are now due by July 8, 2022.
+Submissions to this Call for Proposals for Confronting Extremism through Community, Thriving and Wellness closed on July 8, 2022.

 Impetus for this Call for Proposals